pasqal-io/pasqal-cloud/.github/pull_request_template.md

 - [ ] Tests were run locally.

 #### Internal tests pipeline (PASQAL developers only)
-- [ ] Update the internal tests then launch them while targeting the branch of this PR.
+- [ ] Update and run the internal tests while targeting the branch of this PR.
  If your PR hasn't changed any functionality, it still needs to be validated against internal tests.

 #### After updating the version (PASQAL developers only)